isaiahokumu/ds-capstone/README.md

 This project aims to build an end-to-end AI-powered system for **brain tumor detection, research awareness, and insight generation**.

+## Problem Statement
+The accurate and timely diagnosis of brain tumors is a critical challenge in modern medicine.
+Manual analysis of Magnetic Resonance Imaging (MRI) scans by radiologists is a meticulous and time-consuming process that is prone to human error, potentially leading to misdiagnosis or delayed treatment.
+The subtle variations in tumor morphology, size, and location make it difficult to distinguish between different tumor types, such as gliomas, meningiomas, and pituitary tumors.
+This diagnostic bottleneck can severely impact patient outcomes, as the success of treatment often depends on early and precise intervention.

+While automated systems have been proposed, many existing solutions suffer from limitations, including a high dependency on hand-crafted features, which fail to capture the complex, underlying patterns in medical images.
+Furthermore, these systems often lack a comprehensive framework that integrates diverse data sources, such as unstructured text from medical reports and external research news, into the diagnostic workflow.

+This project addresses these challenges by proposing a robust and integrated deep learning system for the automated detection and classification of brain tumors from MRI scans.
+The primary objective is to develop a highly accurate and efficient model that can differentiate between various tumor types and normal brain tissue.

 ### Key Components
 - **Deep Learning:** Classification & segmentation of brain tumors using CNNs and transfer models (VGG16/VGG19).
 - **Autoencoders:** Unsupervised anomaly detection to identify abnormal brain regions.